AdaCore/gnatstudio/docs/tutorial/editing.rst

 Select the menu `Edit->Preferences`.
 This will open a preferences dialog window.

-Select the `Editor->Fonts & Colors` page by clicking on the cross next to the item `Editor` and then selecting the `Fonts & Colors` item.
+Select the `Editor->Fonts & Colors` page by clicking on the triangle next to the item `Editor` and then selecting the `Fonts & Colors` item.

 As you go over the various lines and labels, you will notice that by holding